 According to the 1872 Ontario Medical Register, Dr. Marten was licensed by the Medical Board in 1864 and the same publication reflects that he joined the Ontario College of Physicians and Surgeons on the 11th of June, 1866.
 In the 1865 Mitchells Toronto City Directory, Dr. Marten was residing with Dr. Lizars at 55 Church Street in Toronto.
 Dr. Marten was listed in the 1871 Lovell’s Ontario Directory at 353 Queen Street West in Toronto.

 Dr. Marten married Eliza McKenzie on the 23rd of January, 1877 in London, Ontario.
+She was born on the 25th of September, 1853 in London.
 She was the youngest of 5 children born to Dr. Andrew McKenzie and the former Isabella Shore.
 Her father was a physician in London and her siblings were; Margaret, Dora, Edward and Isabella.
 At the time of their marriage Dr. Marten was residing and practicing medicine in Essex County.

 Dr. and Mrs. Marten had 4 children.
 Their daughter Emma Isabelle Marten was born on the 2nd of December, 1877 in Leamington.
 Their son, Thomas Henry Marten was born in Leamington on the 11th of February, 1880.
 Their son Charles McKenzie Marten was born in Leamington on the 15th of February, 1883 and their son, Harry Edward Marten was born in Leamington on the 15th of April, 1884.
 Dr. Marten’s name appears on birth and death records in Wheatley and Romney Twp (Kent County) during the time that he resided in Leamington.
 Leamington is approximately 12 km from Wheatley.